CarXTechnologies/dro-map-uploader/Wavefront.md

 # Uploading mods in the **Wavefront** format

 This document describes the **Wavefront** representation supported by MapUploader.
 It is not a game version.
-The primary binary representation is documented in [Binary format](BinaryFormat.md).
+The alternative binary representation is described in the main [README](README.md).
 Both require a compatible consuming application; game-specific marker behavior belongs to its integration layer.
 For the general map authoring workflow (scene setup, markers, minimap, workshop publishing) see the main **[README](README.md)** — everything described there still applies.
 This file only covers what is *specific* to Wavefront.

 - [What is Wavefront](#what-is-wavefront)